Celebrating a century plus one more year of life

 Moninger, whose family has known the Wise family for many years, said she wished Wise’s wife, Mary Alberta (Alberta), could have been present, but unfortunately she is recovering from recent back surgery.
 But she is still grateful to have been able to help Wise celebrate the 101st celebration of his life.

 “It was an honor for me to be able to coordinate this event for him,” Moninger said.
 “My family and I have enjoyed a wonderful friendship with the Wises for a long time.
 This was the least I thought could be done to honor such a great person who has lived his whole life in Greene County.
-He has lived 101 years and truly loves and appreciates life.”
+He ... truly loves and appreciates life.”

-After the parade ended, Moninger, who has served as township secretary/treasurer for 42 years, asked Wise if he wanted to keep the large “Happy Birthday” sign that was made in his honor for the parade.
-His reply was, “You can keep the sign for my 102nd birthday celebration next year.”

 A review of Wise’s storied life truly depicts a man who truly loves his wife and family, his hometown and county, and even his country.